Andrew Symonds: International career draws to a close

 During the second final of the 2007–08 Commonwealth Bank Series against India on 4 March 2008, Symonds shoulder charged a male streaker who had entered the playing arena.
 Symonds, who had once considered a career in rugby league with the Brisbane Broncos, may have faced assault charges had the man taken legal action.

 Symonds was set to play for Australia in the August 2008 series against Bangladesh in Darwin, but was sent home to Queensland after missing a team meeting while out fishing.
 Stand-in captain Michael Clarke told the media that Symonds would have to re-evaluate his desire to represent Australia: "The main concern from us is Andrew's commitment, to playing for this team and, in my opinion and I know the rest of the leadership team's opinion, you need to be committed 100 per cent."
 As a further punishment for his misadventure, Symonds was not selected for the Australian tour of India in October 2008.

-After Australia lost the test series in India two-nil, Symonds was recalled for the Test series against New Zealand in November 2008.
+After Australia lost the test series in India 2–0, Symonds was recalled for the Test series against New Zealand in November 2008.
 He did not play any significant role in the first Test, which Australia won.
 After the Test, on 22 November, Symonds was reported to have been involved in a pub brawl with another patron who had attempted to hug him and have his photo taken with the cricketer.
 He was subsequently cleared by Cricket Australia to play in the second test.
 He then played in the first two tests of the next series against South Africa but performed poorly and was omitted from the team for the third test due to injury; at the same time, many critics called for his omission on performance grounds.
 Nonetheless, for his performances in 2008, he was named in the World ODI XI by the ICC.

-In January 2009, Symonds gave an interview with sports comedians Roy & HG, in which he made remarks about the acquisition of New Zealand cricketer Brendon McCullum by the New South Wales Blues to play in the KFC Twenty20 final against Victoria, despite McCullum's not having played at all for the Blues previously.
-Sounding intoxicated, Symonds called McCullum a "lump of shit", and declared that having dinner at the home of teammate Matthew Hayden was enjoyable because he could glance at Hayden's wife.
+In January 2009, Symonds gave an interview with sports comedians Roy & HG, in which he made remarks about the acquisition of New Zealand cricketer Brendon McCullum by the New South Wales Blues to play in the KFC Twenty20 final against Victoria despite McCullum's not having played at all for the Blues previously.
+Sounding intoxicated, Symonds called McCullum a "lump of shit" declaring that having dinner at the home of teammate Matthew Hayden was enjoyable because he could glance at Hayden's wife.
 The interview led to his being charged with violating the Cricket Australia code of conduct.
 Following a hearing with general manager Michael Brown, he was fined $4,000, instructed to work with a psychologist, and indefinitely barred from selection until he was deemed to have been successfully rehabilitated.